douglasgreen/outlines/computing/data_science/xml.md

 2.  **Advantages:**

-    -   **Flexibility:** XML\'s hierarchical structure can represent complex data relationships more naturally than traditional table-based structures.
+    -   **Flexibility:** XML's hierarchical structure can represent complex data relationships more naturally than traditional table-based structures.
-    -   **Schema Evolution:** XML\'s flexibility facilitates easier schema evolution, making it suitable for situations where the data model may change over time.
+    -   **Schema Evolution:** XML's flexibility facilitates easier schema evolution, making it suitable for situations where the data model may change over time.

 3.  **Use Cases:**